deltachat/deltachat-pages/en/help.md

 2. If possible, make your old e-mail provider forward all e-mails to your new email address
 3. Tell your contacts that you changed your address.
-If you write this to a verified group, they will acknowledge this automatically.
+If you write this to a guranteed end-to-end encrypted group, they will acknowledge this automatically.

 To learn about the details behind this, [read our blogpost on it](https://delta.chat/en/2022-09-14-aeap).